gadmm/lyx-unstable/README.md

 * Beamer-flex: Layout and examples for beamer that uses flex insets instead of environments for frames and similar insets.
 (Also available from
   <https://github.com/gadmm/beamer-flex>.)
+* Custom insets are now available from the toolbar.
+* New command to split an inset (inset-split).
 * Layout and templates for easychair.cls.
 (Also available from
   <https://github.com/gadmm/easychair-lyx>.)
-* Custom insets are now available from the toolbar.
 * Improved default parameters and shortcuts.
 * Open hyperlinks in application from the contextual menu in a secure way.
   (#9906)